raganwald/ristrettolo.gy/index.md

 Unfortunately, you can only go so far with meta-programming, and eventually you find yourself confronted with a choice: Take the blue pill, forget about fixing the language, and live a happy life until old age or a passing asteroid claims you.
 Or take the red pill, and venture into hacking the syntax with parsers, grammars, ASTs, and whatever else you need to make things like `[1..100].map { its.first_name }` work.

-> This is your last chance.
+> &ldquo;This is your last chance.
 After this, there is no turning back.
 You take the blue pill - the story ends, you wake up in your bed and believe whatever you want to believe.
-You take the red pill - you stay in Wonderland and I show you how deep the rabbit-hole goes.
+You take the red pill - you stay in Wonderland and I show you how deep the rabbit-hole goes.&rdquo;—*Morpheus*

 I took the red pill, and wound up writing [rewrite_rails][rr].
 The trouble was, Ruby was well-regarded, and the problems that I solved didn't really bother most people.
 For example, rewrite_rails provides extension methods so you can extend a class without monkey-patching it in the global namespace.
 Everyone agrees that monkey-patching is a "Bad Idea" in theory, but in practice it seems to suit Ruby programmers just fine.
 If Rails can do it, how bad can it be?